GeodynamicWorldBuilder/WorldBuilder/doc/world_builder_declarations_closed.md

 - **default value**:293.15
 - **type**:number
-- **description**:The temperature at the top in degree Kelvin of this feature.If the value is below zero, the an adiabatic temperature is used.
+- **description**:The temperature in K at the top of this feature.If the value is below zero, the an adiabatic temperature is used.
 ::::::::::::::::

 ::::::::::::::::{dropdown} /features/items/oneOf/1/temperature models/items/oneOf/3/bottom temperature